 Once you’re approved for workers compensation in Georgia, you should receive two types of benefits.
 The first benefit will be medical coverage for your work-related injuries.
 This includes both immediate care as well as any long-term treatment you need.
 You may also be entitled to rehabilitation once your injuries have started to heal.

 The second type of benefit you’ll be entitled to are weekly replacement wages.
 You will not receive a paycheck while you’re out on workers’ compensation.
 Instead, you’ll receive weekly benefits equal to 2/3 of your average weekly wages.
-For example, if you normally make $500 per week, you will receive $333 per week while on workers comp.

 If you think your benefits are less than they’re supposed to be, you should talk to an Atlanta workers comp attorney right away.
 It will take a few weeks to get your benefits resolved.
 The longer you wait to talk to a Georgia workers comp lawyer, the longer it will take to get your money.

 You Will Received Weekly Benefits Equal to Two-Thirds of Your Average Weekly Wages

 In Georgia, your weekly benefits will be equal to 2/3 of your average weekly wages.
 What your employer will do is take your last 52 weeks of work and add up your income for that period.

 They will then divide this amount by 52 weeks.
 Whatever this amount is, they will then multiply it by 2/3.
 The final amount is what you will receive each week.